aerospike/aerospike-client-nodejs/docs/configuration.md

 The attributes of the configuration are enumerated below.

 ## Configuration Attributes

 ### `username` attribute
 User authentication to cluster.
 Leave empty for clusters running without restricted access.

-### `password` Attribute
+### `password` attribute
 Password authentication to cluster.
 The hashed value of the password will be stored by the client and sent to server in same format.
 Leave empty for clusters running without restricted access.

 ### `hosts` attribute